- Academic Affairs

 1. Amendment(s) to existing Bylaws may be proposed by any two (2) current members of the Staff Senate and shall be submitted in writing to the Senate President, who will bring it to the Executive committee.

-2. Proposed amendment(s) shall be distributed to the Staff Senate membership at least two (2) weeks prior to any meeting at which time the amendment(s) will be reviewed discussed.
+2. Proposed amendment(s) shall be distributed to the Staff Senate membership at least two (2) weeks prior to any meeting at which time the amendment(s) will be reviewed and discussed.
 Presentation of the proposed amendment(s) will take place at the earliest scheduled working meeting of the Staff Senate, provided they were distributed at least two (2) weeks prior to the meeting date.
-A vote on the proposed amendment(s) may not occur until the next scheduled Staff Senate working meeting following the meeting at which the proposed amendment(s) were discussed.
+A vote on the proposed amendment(s) may not occur until the next scheduled Staff Senate business meeting following the meeting at which the proposed amendment(s) were discussed.

-3. Approval of the proposed amendment(s) shall require a simple majority affirmative vote, providing a quorum (50% of the current Staff Senate membership, plus one (1) member is in attendance.
+3. Approval of the proposed amendment(s) shall require a simple majority affirmative vote, providing a quorum (50% of the current Staff Senate membership, plus one (1) member) is in attendance.
 Approved amendment(s) take effect immediately following an approval as defined in these Bylaws.

 Revised: 09/30/2003; 10/13/2003; 12/5/2003; 07/01/2006; 2/12/2008; 04/01/2010; 03/08/2011, 04/05/2012, 12/03/2015, 11/03/2016, 6/7/2018